Quasimodo’s Character Design – Mostly Cute and Rounded

 Brute and Oaf shooing nobody Disney Hunchback of Notre Dame picture image

-We first see Brute and Oaf harassing Esmeralda because she’s a Gypsy and judging by all the gold in her hat, she is probably better paid then them.
+We first see Brute and Oaf harassing Esmeralda because she’s a Romani and judging by all the gold in her hat, she is probably better paid then them.
 Anyway they try to assert their authority but then became submissive when Phoebus out ranks them.
 They are quite stupid, they shoo away people to show Phoebus to the Palace of Justice, but when viewed from behind you can hear them still shooing people but there is no there.
 These guy are all talk and no action, Djali can take them with very little effort.

 Brute and Oaf Disney Hunchback of Notre Dame picture image